 Iron ore derivatives are marked to market and recognized as an asset or liability at fair value, with changes in fair value reflected in net income unless the Company qualifies for, and elects hedge accounting.
 If the Company qualifies for and elects hedge accounting, the effective gains and losses for iron ore derivatives designated as cash flow hedges of forecasted sales of iron ore are recognized in accumulated other comprehensive income, a component of Shareholder's Equity on the Balance Sheet and reclassified into revenue in the same period as the earnings recognition of the associated underlying transaction.
 Gains and losses on these designated derivatives arising from either hedge ineffectiveness or related to components excluded from the assessment of effectiveness are recognized in current income as they occur.
 In 2018, and as required by our senior secured debt agreements, the Company had entered into iron ore commodity forward contracts.
-The Company has not elected hedge accounting for any of the commodity forward contracts for the years ended December 31, 2021 and 2020.
-In December 2020, the Company completed a buy-back of 150,000 tonnes hedged with settlement dates in January, February and March 2021 in addition to entering into new commodity forward contracts with settlement dates between February 2021 and December 2021.
+All forward contracts were settled as of December 31, 2021.
+The Company has not elected hedge accounting for any of the commodity forward contracts for the years ended December 31, 2022 and 2021.